nilssjostrom/pyanova-api/README.md

 Fix:
   float(device_state.get('heater-control').get('duty-cycle'))  if device_state.get('heater-control') else None

-I had a similar problem with motor-control.
+2. I had a similar problem with motor-control.

-I couldn't find a way to branch this, so I forked it
+3. I made device_state publicly available as in: cooker.device_state (a shorthand to get complete info on state) I couldn't find a way to branch this, so I forked it

 # pyanova-api